Misbah-ul-Haq: Early days

-Although making his international debut back in 2001, his breakthrough came when was selected for ICC World T20.
+Although making his international debut back in 2001, his breakthrough came when he was selected for ICC World T20.
 Misbah was influential in his prolific 2007 ICC World Twenty20 famously playing the Paddle Scoop in the Final against India in the final over as Pakistan lost by 5 runs.
 He was leading run scorer from Pakistan and third overall in the tournament.
 Also he was the first Pakistani player who reached No. 1 position in ICC T20I batsmen rankings.
 He was also the first Pakistani player to score a 50 in T20I.
-His knock of 66 against Australia was named as the fourth-best T20I batting performance of the year by ESPNCricinfo voters.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 T20I World Cup.
+His knock of 66 against Australia was named as the fourth-best T20I batting performance of the year by ESPNcricinfo voters.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 T20I World Cup.

-His knock of 161* against India at Bengaluru was named as the third-best Test Batting Performance of the year by ESPNCricinfo voters.
+His knock of 161* against India at Bengaluru was named as the third-best Test Batting Performance of the year by ESPNcricinfo voters.

-For his performances in 2007, he was named in the World T20I XI by Cricinfo.
+For his performances in 2007, he was named in the World T20I XI by ESPNcricinfo.

 Misbah was a member of the 2009 World T20 winning squad and was praised for his performance.
 Misbah played an influential role in getting Pakistan to the 2011 World Cup semifinals under Shahid Afridi's captaincy.
 After the loss against India at Mohali, Misbah faced criticism from fans and experts for playing too many dot balls in crucial overs.

 Success

 In 2013, Misbah was brilliant in terms of his batting.
 He moved to a career-best seventh place in the ICC rankings for ODI batsmen.
 Misbah was the leading run scorer in ODI cricket with 1373 runs for year 2013 ahead of Mohammad Hafeez and Virat Kohli.
 He also had 15 ODI half centuries, which is a record for most ODI half centuries in a calendar year, as well as hitting 3rd most ODI sixes that year.

-Despite, Pakistan losing all 3 of their games, he was named as part of the 'Team of the Tournament' in the 2013 Champions Trophy by the ICC.
-He was also named as captain of the Team by Cricinfo.
+Despite Pakistan losing all 3 of their games, he was named as part of the 'Team of the Tournament' in the 2013 Champions Trophy by the ICC.
+He was also named as captain of the Team by ESPNcricinfo.

 In the first test at Abu Dhabi against South Africa, Pakistan amassed 442 runs, where Misbah scored his fourth test century, which was the second in the innings after Khurram Manzoor's 146.
 In the second innings the Pakistani batting collapsed and were 7/3 with only needing a mere target of 40.
 When the two seniors of the team (Misbah and Younis Khan) came in to bat, Misbah hit two sixes off the bowling of Robin Peterson and hit the winning runs with a straight six.